uber/cadence/canary/README.md

  ./cadence-canary start -m all
  ```

+The Cron Schedule is from the Configuration.
+However, changing the schedule requires you manually terminate the existing cron workflow to take into effect.
+It can be [improved](https://github.com/uber/cadence/issues/4469) in the future.

 #### Test case starter & Sanity suite
 The sanity workflow is test suite workflow.
 It will kick off a bunch of childWorkflows for all the test to verify that Cadence server is operating correctly.